Michael Dokken: Career

 Dokken made four more starts in 2000. where had an eighth-place run with Ware Racing Enterprises at NHIS.
 Dokken also finished in the top-21 in all his starts and finished all of them.

 Dokken made starts in 2001, splitting time between Brevak Racing and Ware Racing.
 His best run was with Ware at Nazareth: an 11th-place finish.
 He closed 2001 with three straight top-20 finishes.
 Dokken also ran three Busch Series races in 2001, running for Armando Fitz.
 He made his debut at Pikes Peak, where he started 39th and finished 41st.
 He finished 42nd in his other two starts, but earned his best career start of 36th at Charlotte.

 Dokken only made eight races in 2002, running with Ware, Troxell Racing, Richardson Racing, and Team Racing.
 He ran three races with Ware, where he had a 22nd and then a pair of 19ths.
 After his departure from Ware, his best run was a 32nd.

 Dokken's last year was 2003, competing in six races, with Troxell, RDS Motorsports, and Team Racing.
 His best run was a 14th at Memphis, running the RDS truck.
 Dokken's final race at the series was at Gateway International Raceway in July of that year; he was injured in a practice crash the following week at Michigan International Speedway; he suffered a minor fracture to the base of the skull, and has not competed in NASCAR competition since.

 Post-NASCAR

 Dokken ran a limited schedule in the Pro Cup Series in 2004, before retiring from driving and becoming a crew chief in the Craftsman Truck Series.
+Today, he works with his brother Chad to help run Chad Dokken Racing (CDR), a karting team based out of Mooresville, North Carolina.